johannesgirmaw/about-me/README.md

 # 👋 Hi, I’m Yohannes Girmaw
 💻 Full-Stack Developer | 🚀 AI & Cloud Enthusiast | 🌍 Tech Entrepreneur

-I’m the CEO & Co-Founder of **Nisir IT Solution**, where we build innovative digital solutions in ERP, E-Learning, and AI.
+I’m 5+ years of senior software developer where I build innovative digital solutions in ERP, E-Learning, and AI.
 With experience in leading teams, building scalable systems, and delivering impactful products, I thrive at the intersection of **technology, business, and innovation**.

 ---